CISOfy/lynis/CONTRIBUTING.md

 and for any purpose whatsoever, and to have or authorize others to do so.

-If you want to be named in as a contributor in the CONTRIBUTOR file, then include this notition in your pull request.
+If you want to be named in as a contributor in the CONTRIBUTOR file, then include this notation in your pull request.
 Preferred format: Full Name, and your e-mail address).